 The Comporta Coast: Seven Villages, One Landscape

-The Comporta Coast runs for roughly sixty kilometres of Atlantic shoreline between the Sado Estuary and Melides.
-Seven villages, one
+The Comporta Coast stretches for around sixty kilometres between the Sado Estuary and Melides, yet it feels less like a

-The Comporta Coast runs for roughly sixty kilometres of Atlantic shoreline between the Sado Estuary and Melides.
-Seven villages, one
+The Comporta Coast stretches for around sixty kilometres between the Sado Estuary and Melides, yet it feels less like a

 I’m a travel-obsessed guy who’s been chasing that perfect moment for more years than I can remember – still buzzing like a kid!
 One Greek island trip changed everything.
 Now I share travel secrets most tourists miss through Soft Footprints.
 Trust me: life-changing places aren’t all on TripAdvisor.